j-alberto/gulp-angular/README.md

 	mkdir app/fonts
 	mkdir app/img

+a new folder ``node_modules`` is created.
 Anyway, the gulpfile.js in the project already contains a started configuration.
 To verify, simply run ```gulp```, at the end should show something similar to this:
 	Finished 'default' after 5.98 μs

+## Install bower to manage dependencies
+	npm install -g bower
+	npm install -D gulp-clean gulp-sequence
+	bower install angular bootstrap

+A new folder `` bower_components`` is created